hcl1687/braces-template/README.md

 - custom tag
     - no support custom tag
 - a.true should be replaced by a['true']
-    - true is a keyworld in javascript. using dot notaion 'true' will throw an error in IE8.
+    - true is a keyword in javascript. using dot notaion 'true' will throw an error in IE8.

 ## License